-Mailing: You can mail letters for free in a combat zone.
-Also, The NEX offers shipments to store, if you purchase from mynavyexchange.com.
-Amazon Prime is a worthwhile investment and takes between 7-14 days for delivery.
-During the holidays, you need to be proactive as the mail system be very backed up.
+Mailing letters: You can mail letters for free.
+Also, the you can ship to store through the NEX.
+Amazon Prime is a worthwhile investment and takes between 7-10 days for delivery.
+During the holidays, you need to be proactive as the mail system will become slowed down with deliveries.